yoo2001818/moonlight-chrome-tizen/README.md

 Check out the [Moonlight wiki](https://github.com/moonlight-stream/moonlight-docs/wiki) for more detailed project information, setup guide, or troubleshooting steps.

+### Small note
+I am not a developer, and my knowledge of coding is limited.
+I am putting in my best effort to address issues and maintain the repository.
+If you encounter any problems, please report them in the issue section.
+While I cannot guarantee a solution, I will certainly investigate.

+Please be aware that my fixes may not be optimal, and there might be better ways to resolve issues.
+I appreciate your understanding as I do my best to improve the application.

 ## Getting Started

 Starting with the project, you should first take a look at the required [Prerequisites](https://github.com/ndriqimlahu/moonlight-chrome-tizen#prerequisites) and then follow the [Installation](https://github.com/ndriqimlahu/moonlight-chrome-tizen#installation) instructions in order to successfully install Moonlight on your Samsung Smart TV.